astorDev/nist/dotnet/logging/docs/req-resp.md

 }
 ```

-Here's the logs we get:
+Here are the logs we get:

 ![](ms-starter-200.png)